Adavale Resources Director Increases Shareholding

 - Make smarter investments with weekly expert stock picks from the Smart Investor Newsletter

-Adavale Resources Limited has announced a change in the interest of its director, John Desmond Hicks, with an acquisition of 3.5 million fully paid ordinary shares and 3.5 million options.
-This move increases his holdings to nearly 9 million shares, signalling potential confidence in the company’s future prospects.
+Adavale Resources Limited has announced a change in the shareholding interests of Director Allan Ritchie.
+Mr. Ritchie acquired an additional 500,000 fully paid ordinary shares and 1,666,666 unlisted options, reflecting his increasing stake in the company.
+This move indicates a strengthening of insider confidence in the company’s prospects.

 For further insights into AU:ADD stock, check out TipRanks’ Stock Analysis page.